slidevjs/slidev/docs/custom/index.md

 # enable presenter mode, can be boolean, 'dev' or 'build'
 presenter: true
+# enable browser exporter, can be boolean, 'dev' or 'build'
+browserExporter: dev
 # enabled pdf downloading in SPA build, can also be a custom url
 download: false
 # filename of the export file